scitran/client/Run-function.md

 wmPercentile = p.Results.wmPercentile;
 nSamples     = p.Results.nSamples;
 ```
 Now, the interactions with Flywheel begin.
-First, we open a scitran instance to communicate.
-The user must have the **scitran** client and access to the site.
+First, we open a scitran instance to communicate with the Flywheel site ('vistalab' instance).
+The user must have the **scitran** client and access to this site.
 ```
 %% Open the Flywheel object
 st = scitran('vistalab');
 ```
-The function reads the data and performs the analysis.
-This is done on the local compute device (either on premise or on a machine in the cloud).
-These are managed by standard **scitran** methods and methods from the toolboxes.
+The function reads the data from a particular acquisition.
+The data are searched and downloaded using **scitran** methods.
 ```
 %% Search for the session and acquisition

-% List the Diffusion acquisitions in the first session acquisitions = st.search('acquisition', ...
+% List the acquisitions containing the label 'Diffusion' that are in this session acquisitions = st.search('acquisition', ...
     'project label exact',projectlabel, ...
     'session label exact',sessionlabel,...